schoodicsolutions/prisma-vercel-kv/README.md

 - Assumes JSON-compatible serialization of cached data.
 - Does not support nested operations within the `query` extension type.
 - Broad cache invalidation may affect more cache entries than necessary for certain types of write operations.

-## Best Practices

-- Optimal for applications with a high ratio of read operations to write operations.
-- Keep an eye on your Vercel KV usage to manage costs and maintain performance.
-- Regularly revisit your caching strategy to ensure it continues to meet your application's needs.

 ## Contributing